-CHOOSING YOUR A LEVELS
+CHOOSING YOUR COURSES

-Choosing your A Levels is an important and exciting decision.
-You will find that studying at A Level is quite different from your experience of the earlier years of school.
+Choosing which courses to study is an important and exciting decision.
+You will find that studying in Sixth Form is quite different from your experience of the earlier years of school.
 Focussing on fewer subjects means you are able to study topics in greater depth, there is more scope for discussion and debate in lessons and you will take greater responsibility for independent study.
 We will help and support you over the next two terms so that you can make well-informed decisions that will allow you to achieve your higher education and future career aspirations.

-We advise you to select three A Level subjects, plus a 'reserve' subject.
-You will also take the EPQ, Sports Leadership Qualification, ASDAN Qualification or the Accreditation in Languages for Business (French or Spanish) as part of the Enrichment Programme.
+We advise you to select three A-level subjects plus a 'reserve' subject or a combination of A-level subjects and an AAQ (Alternative Academic Qualification) / Level 3 Diploma.
+You will also take the EPQ, Sports Leadership Qualification or ASDAN Qualification as part of the Enrichment Programme.
 Opting for three subjects allows you to manage your workload and still fully embrace the other aspects of Sixth Form life which will enrich your overall experience and personal development.

 Do not worry if you don't yet know what you want to do.
 Some students have very clear ideas about their plans at this stage and others are less sure.
 Use this time to think about your own interests, abilities and the subjects you enjoy most - you will achieve the best possible results when you are enjoying your work.
-This booklet contains information sheets about each subject offered at A Level which tell you about the course content and also offer insights into future pathways and complementary subjects.
-Many students have preferences which broadly draw them towards Sciences, Humanities or Arts, so this can sometimes be a starting point for your decision making, but there are also fascinating new subjects offered at A Level, which you will not have experienced lower down school, such as Economics, Politics, Sociology or Psychology, which crossover well and can complement a wide range of other subjects.
+This booklet contains information about each subject offered post-16 detailing the course content and offering insights into future pathways and complementary subjects.
+Many students have preferences which broadly draw them towards Sciences, Humanities or Arts, so this can sometimes be a starting point for your decision making, but there are also fascinating new subjects, which you will not have experienced lower down school, such as Economics, Politics, Sociology or Psychology, which crossover well and can complement a wide range of other subjects.

 In the coming months, talk to your tutor, teachers, Mrs Boden and to me and we will be happy to answer any questions you might have about Sixth Form life.
-You will have an individual meeting with a member of staff to discuss your thoughts early in 2024.
+You will have an individual meeting with a member of staff to discuss your thoughts early in 2025.